WeDontPanic/Jotoba/README.md

 However, the main developers of this project don't speak ~10 languages.
 If you're interested in contributing to this project we are thankful for each translation contribution.<br>
 For a guide on how to add translations please refer to the [wiki](https://github.com/WeDontPanic/Jotoba/wiki/Translate-%5BPage%5D).

-# Selfhosting
-Please refer to the [wiki](https://github.com/WeDontPanic/Jotoba/wiki/Selfhost) for a guide on how to host Jotoba yourself.

 # License
 Jotoba itself is licensed under AGPL 3.0 or later.